The Role of Symmetry in Optimizing Overparameterized Networks: The Overparameterization Groupoid

 \section{The Overparameterization Groupoid}

 The symmetry transformations form a \emph{groupoid} rather than a group.
 A groupoid is a set of composable transformations following the group axioms that need not be defined on all objects.
-There are two reasons for using a groupoid: (1) \textbf{Partial composition}: A transformation $\tau_{a \to b}: \Theta_a \to \Theta_b$ can only compose with transformations originating from width $b$.
-(2) \textbf{Restricted inverses}: We cannot contract beyond the minimal width needed to represent the function.
-If a network already represents the function at minimal width $n_f$, there is no inverse operation that reduces the width further.

-We remark that even some weight-space symmetries at a fixed width can be viewed as ``local'' or groupoid symmetries; \citet{grigsby2023hidden} provide a detailed analysis of such hidden symmetries in ReLU networks.
+There are two reasons for using a groupoid.